-The days of mammoth, weighty treadmills taking up half your spare room are well behind us – the latest cheap treadmills are smaller, foldable and more powerful than you might imagine.
-Some produce up to 1.5 horsepower and can dial up to a maximum speed of around 8 mph or 9 mph, meaning you can push yourself on harder interval sessions if that’s your aim.
+The days of mammoth, weighty treadmills taking up half your spare room are well behind us – the latest cheap treadmills are smaller, foldable and more potent than you might imagine.
+Some produce up to 1.5 horsepower and can dial-up to a maximum speed of around 8-9 mph, meaning you can push yourself on harder interval sessions if that’s your aim.

-Alternatively, at the very lowest end of the price scale, you’ll find smaller models that fold down into a smaller footprint and are ideal for regularly walking or jogging up to speeds of around 6mph.
+Alternatively, at the lowest end of the price scale, you’ll find smaller models that fold down nicely and are ideal for regularly walking or jogging up to around 6mph.

-Decathlon’s Domyos Comfort Treadmill T520B is a good training tool for both runners and walkers who want a well-priced, small, foldable treadmill for regular indoor workouts at a low intensity.
+In our 5-star Domyos Comfort Treadmill T520B review, we praised this cheap treadmill for being a good training tool for both runners and walkers who want a well-priced, small, foldable treadmill for regular indoor workouts at a low intensity.

 It features 10 pre-set programmes, each around 30-minutes in length, and adjusts the incline automatically throughout your run to match the programme inclines.
 Of the 10 pre-sets, five are health and five are calorie-burning workouts, which is a solid basic set, and it makes for the perfect treadmill for running regular miles at a slower pace while catching up on a Netflix series.